floooh/floooh.github.io/_posts/2016-06-27-first-steps-in-rust.md

         - rust: nightly
 ```

-This builds the project against 3 Rust version (stable, beta and nightly), runs
+This builds the project against 3 Rust versions (stable, beta and nightly), runs
 the tests and produces the following [output (click
 me)](https://travis-ci.org/floooh/rz80/jobs/140595512).